+The more you understand about your personal injury case, the less likely you are to make mistakes.
 A personal injury claim helps you to recover compensation for any monetary expenses incurred because of injuries caused by someone else.
-These include medical bills, lost income, future medical care, and any monetary damages that you can prove.
-You can also get compensation for bodily harm, and physical, mental, and emotional harm.
-You will seek compensation either from the at fault person’s insurance, or the responsible person directly, like in the case of uninsured or underinsured accidents.
+These include medical bills, lost income, future medical care, and any financial damages that you can prove.
+You can also get compensation for bodily injuries, and physical, mental, and emotional harm.
+When filing a personal injury claim, you will typically seek compensation from the at fault person’s insurance, or from the responsible person directly.
+Sometimes, you’ll need to file a claim against your own insurance policy, however – like in the case of uninsured or underinsured accidents.

+Failing to seek medical attention immediately after an accident is one of the biggest mistakes people make in their personal injury cases.
 There may be several reasons why you might decide not to see a doctor after an accident.
 Perhaps you feel that the injuries are not bad enough to seek medical attention, or that they will heal on their own.
 You might be concerned that you can’t afford any medical treatment needed.
-However, you should always seek medical attention after an accident.

 Even if you do not feel that you have been injured, there may be injuries that you are not aware of.
 These can cause more damage if they go untreated.
-If you delay seeking medical treatment, the person who caused your accident, or his or her insurance company, may claim that your injuries were from some cause other than the accident.
-They can also claim that you were at fault by not seeking medical treatment, resulting in your injuries worsening.
+If you delay seeking medical treatment, the person who caused your accident, or his or her insurance company, may try to say that your injuries were from some cause other than the accident.
+They can also claim that your injuries are not that serious.

-Seeking medical treatment documents all injuries that you have suffered, as well as the extent of them.
-It creates a link between your injuries and the accident.
+Seeking medical treatment helps ensure that your injuries are addressed.
+It also documents all injuries that you have suffered, as well as the extent of them, and creates a link between your injuries and the accident.
 Your medical records can provide invaluable evidence in supporting your claim for personal injury.
-Failing to see a doctor can lower your claim, or derail it entirely.

 Not Following Medical Advice